Vqnic/BloodyModels/README.md

 <img src="https://i.imgur.com/orRM0Ao.png"  width="600" height="175">

 # WHAT IS THIS?
-Here are all of my BlockBench assets that you can use for your MCBE project!
+Here are all of my BlockBench assets, textures, and capes that you can use for your MCBE project(s)!
 Note: These are strictly for the BEDROCK EDITION of Minecraft!

 # PREVIEW OF CAPES